-If you’ve recently run an internet search for something sensitive, you might wonder if other people could have seen your query.
-This is especially concerning if you’re using someone else’s WiFi or mobile connection.
-One of the biggest questions is whether your browsing or search history will show up on the phone or internet bill.
+If you’ve recently searched for something sensitive on your cell phone, you might wonder if other people could have seen your query.
+It’s especially concerning if you use someone else’s WiFi or someone else pays your internet and mobile phone bill.
+One of the biggest questions is whether your browsing or search history will appear on the cell phone or internet bill.

 It is not possible to see internet search history on a phone bill.
-The mobile phone service or home internet service provider records what websites users visit, but they cannot review the searches performed.
+The mobile phone or home internet service provider can record what websites users visit, but they cannot review the searches performed.
 The internet bill does not list much data about the traffic; only the data use summary.

-If you are worried that someone can view your internet history via the monthly invoice, continue reading.
-I’ve detailed some common privacy concerns around uncovering personal information, private search history, and browsing habits.
+If you are worried that someone can view your internet history via the monthly invoice, I’ll clue you into some common privacy concerns, including your search and browsing history and habits.

 What Search And Browsing History Can The Account Holder See?

 Although your Internet Service Provider (ISP) tracks your browsing history, most service providers will not share this information directly with an account holder.
 It does not appear on the bill.
-Only the account holder, the police, government authorities, or investigation officers can make an official request for records.
+Only the account holder, law enforcement, or government authorities can request detailed records.

 But under normal circumstances, the carrier is not legally entitled to reveal any information without a court order from a judge.
 However, If the ISP shares this information under exceptional circumstances, the following details are available: